Complete type amalgamation for non-standard finite groups: Ultra-quasirandomness revisited

-The following result may be seen as a first attempt to solve complete amalgamation problems, though restricting the conditions to those given by products.
+The following result is a verbatim adaption of \cite[Theorem 5.3]{wG08} and may be seen as a first attempt to solve complete amalgamation problems whilst restricting the conditions to those given by products.

 \begin{theorem} Fix a natural number $n\geq 2$.
-For each non-empty subset $F$ of $\{1,\ldots, n\}$, let $A_F$ be a subset of the ultra-quasirandom group $G$ of positive density.
-The set has measure $\prod_{F} \mu(A_F)$ with respect to the normalized counting measure $\mu_n$ on $G^n$, where $a_F$ stands for the product of all $a_i$ with $i$ in $F$ written with the indices in increasing order. \end{theorem}
+For each non-empty subset $F$ of $\{1,\ldots, n\}$, let $A_F$ be a subset of positive density of the generically principal group $G$.
+The set has measure $\prod_{F} \mu(A_F)$ with respect to the measure $\mu_n$ on $G^n$, where $a_F$ stands for the product of all $a_i$ with $i$ in $F$ written with the indices in increasing order. \end{theorem}